kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 ### Q44
 All of the following statements about a *hiatus hernia* are correct, EXCEPT:

-	A. They are more common in males - T
+	A. They are more common in males
-	B. Rolling types are more common than sliding - T
+	B. Rolling types are more common than sliding
-	C. Sliding types are more common in the elderly - FALSE
+	C. Sliding types are more common in the elderly
-	D. Dysphagia is accounted for by extrinsic compression - T
+	D. Dysphagia is accounted for by extrinsic compression
-	E. Gastric volvulus is rare - T
+	E. Gastric volvulus is rare
 #### Answer: B. Rolling types are more common than sliding - *FALSE* = C. Sliding types are more common in the elderly
 - Hiatus hernias are protrusions of viscus through the oesophageal hiatus
 	- More common in the elderly and are usually (80%) of sliding variety